 We would consider only 3 important factors: Commission fees, benefits and trading platform.

 First, let’s consider commission fees.
-Let’s be honest: if a single trade of even a single stock has a commission fee of $10, it would be actually quite expensive.
+Let’s be honest: if a single trade ooreven a single stock has a commission fee of $10, it would be actually quite expensive.
 Can you imagine if the stock is worth $5, and you have to pay $10 just to trade that?

 While it isn’t a very terrible thing, having higher commissions will definitely eat into any gross profits that you potentially will acquire.
 This is perhaps one of the largest sore points especially for beginner traders and investors who do not have access to a lot of funds, so every dollar counts.

-Also do note that commissions are on BOTH buying AND selling. i.e. If you were to buy a stock, there will be a commission cost.
+Also, do note that commissions are in BOTH buying AND selling. i.e. If you were to buy a stock, there will be a commission cost.
 After buying the stock, you’ll own the stock, meaning you own a part of the company.
-When you want to sell the stock, there will ALSO be a commission fee.
+When you want to sell the stock, there will also be a commission fee.
 It’s almost like a double charge for the same stock.